 In some locations, the city and the school district have a similar name.
 This has caused many Ohioans problems when filing their tax returns.
 Some people will mix up the taxes and report the wrong withholding amounts for each.
 Other people think the taxes are the same and will add the withholding amounts together, also reporting the wrong amount on their tax returns.

 To help prevent further confusion, employers must now include the Ohio school district identification number with the school district name.
-This requirement starts with the 2016 tax year (Forms W-2 sent out in January 2017).
+This requirement started with the 2016 tax year.

 How to report an Ohio school district number on Form W-2

 To report local and school district income tax on Form W-2, you need to focus on boxes 19 and 20.

 In W-2 box 19, you will enter the total local income tax withheld and the total school district income tax withheld.
 Make sure you enter the amounts on different lines; do not combine the tax withholdings.